IBM/URET/README.md

 HMDA_lookup.yml - This runs the Lookup table algorithm with a beam width of 5 and depth of 2.
 HMDA_simanneal.yml - This runs the simanneal algorithm with a max transform limit of 2.

-HMDA_results.yml - This runs the simanneal algorithm with a max transform limit of 2.
+HMDA_results.yml - This reports the sucess rate and adversage transformation rate of the generated samples.

 Note that the model checkpoints were generated with an older library.
 Therefore, to run these notebooks, you may need to downgrade some of the libaries in your environment.
 We have included a different setup.py file that can be copied to the top-level directory and installed using `pip install -e .`.